-Summary 2017: The New Zoning Ordinance contains standards for proposed development and new land uses in coastal, geological, and fire hazards located within Chapter 17.33.
-Additionally, regulations creating an "AE" Airport Environs Overlay District are also included in the New Zoning Ordinance within Chapter 17.17.
+Summary 2018: The New Zoning Ordinance contains standards for proposed development and new land uses in coastal, geological, and fire hazards.
+Additionally, regulations creating an "AE" Airport Environs Overlay District are also included within the New Zoning Ordinance.
 Upon adoption of the new zoning code, the City will have fully implemented this action of the General Plan, Safety Element.